How to calculate tax credits

 The amount of tax credits you receive is calculated by dividing each of the elements of child tax credit and working tax credit you are entitled to by the number of days in the tax year.

-These daily rates are then multiplied by the number of days in the relevant period and added together to give your family's maximum award.
+These daily rates are then multiplied by the number of days in the relevant period and added together to show you the maximum amount you could receive.
+Your income will then be taken into account to calculate your actual figure.

 NOTE: Tax Credits are due to be replaced by Universal Credit.
-Transitional arrangements will apply.
-Full details have yet to be announced.
+It's not possible to get both.
+Find out more about Universal Credit on gov.uk.

 Calculate tax credits: A case study